-Searching for Books
+Searching for Books or Journal Articles

 - Library of Congress Subject Headings are words and phrases assigned to articles, books, and other items that describe the subject content.
 To ensure the comprehensiveness of your literature review, you should be identifying the subject headings associated with your research.
 Read more on Subject Headings.